2017 August 13 to 20

-Day 4: Pompeii and Puffins on the Westman Islands
+Day 4: Puffins, Glacier Hike and Pompeii of the North on the Westman Islands

-This morning we have a short ride the 45-minute ferry to Heimaey, the main town of the Westman Islands.
+This morning we have a 30-minute ferry ride to Heimaey, the main town of the Westman Islands.
 We will offer a variety of things to see and do in the Westman Islands, depending on time, weather, and ability.
 These include:

-After our touring, we’ll return to the mainland, and, surprise, visit another pair of waterfalls, this time with the evening sun perfectly angled to allow for fantastic views and pictures.
+After our glacier hike, surprise, we visit more waterfalls, hopefully with the evening sun perfectly angled to allow for fantastic views and pictures.
 The main waterfall, Seljalandsfoss, is special because you can actually walk behind it and revel in its mist.
-Afterward, we continue to our next wilderness lodge where we’ll stay for two nights.
+Afterward, we continue to our next country lodge.

 Day 5: Exploring Colorful Landmannalaugar